Elemento24/Journey-With-Artificial-Intelligence/README.md

 # Journey with Python 🐍
-This repo consists of all the Resources that I followed during my Journey with Python. **But who am I?** I am a Novice Learner, in the world of Machine Learning, Data Science, and Artificial Intelligence.
+This repo consists of all the **resources** that I followed during my **Journey with Python**. **But who am I?** I am a Novice Learner, in the world of Machine Learning, Data Science, and Artificial Intelligence.
-The **resources** include links of Courses, Youtube Videos & Playlists that I followed, Interview Talks & Live Talks that motivated me, Research Papers that I read for a better perspective of how things work, my Repositories (Course Repos/Case Studies/Projects) and much more.
+The **resources** include links of Courses, Youtube Videos & Playlists that I followed, Interview Talks & Live Talks that motivated me, Research Papers that I read for a better perspective of how things work, my Repositories (Course Repos/Case Studies/Projects) and many other resources that I have accumulated from the Web.

 ## Courses
 - [Machine Learning A-Z](https://www.udemy.com/share/101WciCEIfcVxQRXw=/)